 The supply of existing homes for sale was gaining but is now shrinking again, especially for affordable homes.

 Part of that is due to increased investor demand.

 At the end of last year investors made up over 11 percent of home purchases, the highest rate since CoreLogic began tracking in 1999.

-For regular buyers, the sting of higher prices, and the increasing competition from all cash investors are both negating the benefit of lower mortgage rates and taking the heat out of what some thought might be a hot summer for housing.Grab the FREE WDTN News App for iPhone or Android.
+For regular buyers, the sting of higher prices, and the increasing competition from all cash investors are both negating the benefit of lower mortgage rates and taking the heat out of what some thought might be a hot summer for housing.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.